Construction Updates

 Traffic and Pedestrian Impacts:

-• The sidewalk on Washington Street between Newark Street and First Street will temporarily be closed during construction hours of 8 a.m. to 4 p.m.
-Monday, May 19 through Wednesday, May 21 to allow for the delivery of materials to a truck parked on Washington Street.
+• The sidewalk on Washington Street between Newark Street and First Street will temporarily be closed during construction hours of 8 a.m. to 4 p.m. to allow for the delivery of materials to a truck parked on Washington Street.

 • The Washington Street entrance to Hoboken City Hall will be closed for the duration of the Portico Restoration project.